Bob's Big Boy, Garden Grove

 Bob's Big Boy was a notable Southern California business and cultural phenomenon that helped to redefine the restaurant industry and eating habits.
 Bob Wian (a Newport Beach resident) founded the chain in Glendale in 1936.
 The chain expanded rapidly into a series of restaurants and drive-ins from the 1930s into the late 1960s, when Wian sold the company to the Marriott Corporation.
 The 1949 Bob’s Big Boy in Toluca Lake (Wayne McAllister, architect) has been designated as a Los Angeles County landmark.
 Bob’s Big Boys were also key parts of the suburban, hot rod, and youth cultures which grew during the same period.
 Its drive-ins became public gathering places, especially for teenagers, whose growing economic power in the 1950s created new industries in fashion, autos, food, music, and movies.

-The building has been occupied until recently by a Coco’s restaurant.
-In-N-Out Burger proposed to lease and remodel the building, but in January 2018 decided not to pursue the project.
-At this time, the fate of the building is unknown.
+The building is currently occupied by a Coco’s restaurant.
+In-N-Out Burger proposed to lease and remodel the building, but in January 2018 withdrew their application with the city of Garden Grove.
+The owners of the building expect proposals for leasehold improvements from future tenants to be aligned with the Secretary of the Interior Standards for Rehabilitation.
 The building is eligible for the California Register of Historical Resources.